Largest Coworking Companies

 One of the biggest coworking companies, WeWork, is seeing a growing number of large companies using their spaces.
-In fact, over the last year, WeWork’s clients with more than 1,000 employees have doubled.
+In fact, in recent times WeWork’s clients with more than 1,000 employees have doubled.
 Just some of the big names with WeWork memberships include Salesforce, Starbucks, Microsoft, Facebook, and Bank of America.
 A recent report even noted that 25 percent of the annual WeWork revenue is from these companies with more than 1,000 employees.

 As mentioned before, some of the major tech companies that choose to use coworking spaces do so to get closer to innovators in the field.
 Because coworking spaces tend to have a social and collaborative element in addition to the features of a traditional office in a more relaxing atmosphere, it becomes natural to interact with others This gives large corporations access to startups with industry-changing ideas and new talent.